JustinTheClouds/SiMpVC/README.md

 SiMpVC
 ======

-A simple front end MVC framework using jQuery
+A Simple front end MVC framework using jQuery